Primary

 Also targets: Hamstrings

-Want Hip Thrust Machine in your program?
+See where Hip Thrust Machine fits in your weekly plan

 Sit in the hip thrust machine.